wm-ax/family/needs-schedule.md

 # childcare schedule

 Here's an outline of our childcare needs starting this May (2021).
+Note that we don't necessarily expect these to be filled by any one person, but we do hope for a reasonably simple solution:).

 ## May through early July